magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

 server-side and inserted into forms.
 When receiving a form, the server verifies that a valid CSRF token is included in the request.

-## Adobe Commerce and CSRF
+## Built-in CSRF protection
-Adobe Commerce has anti-CSRF measures, like CSRF tokens, implemented within it's framework.
+There are anti-CSRF measures, like CSRF tokens, built-in within the framework.
 Only minimum action is required from developers to make these mechanisms work.

 The framework cannot be sure which controller is intended to change state and thus needs to be protected.
 A developer